-Doyon partnered with Eighth Generation to create custom wool blankets with inspiration and knowledge from two talented Interior artists: Lacey Sam, of Huslia, and Emma Hildebrand, of Northway.
+Doyon partnered with Eighth Generation to create custom blankets with inspiration and knowledge from two talented Interior artists: Lacey Sam, of Huslia, and Emma Hildebrand, of Northway.

 K’EYEEDZE Blanket by lacey sam

 The “K’eyeedze” (biggest bull moose in the Koyukon Athabascan dialect) blanket was debuted at the 2021 annual meeting.
 Sam’s inspiration stems from the tradition of beading within her family and community, as well as the beauty of Alaska’s wilderness, plants, and animals.
 Sam’s artwork often portrays Alaskan plants, flowers, animals; as well as the colorful sunsets seen in the Alaska sky.

 The “Traditions” blanket highlights Hildebrand’s use of nature, quill work, and earthy tones.
 Hildebrand takes significant pride in doing her part to perpetuate traditional crafts.

 HOW TO purchase

 There are a limited number of “K’eyeedze” and “Traditions” blankets available to purchase.
 Blankets are $225 each.
 Shipping is available.